Daniel-CG-Wright/SwiftStats/README.md

-This is the source code for SwiftStats, a custom spotify stats website, using Next.JS framework.
+This is the source code for Stats Now, a custom spotify stats website, using Next.JS framework.

 ## Getting Started